 To define the extended options for CSV export files:

-1.Activate the Include comments check box to include an attribute in the exported CSV file that shows the SQL query used to select the data, as well as a list of comments containing one item for each column header in the database table.
+1.Select the Include comments check box to include an attribute in the exported CSV file that shows the SQL query used to select the data, as well as a list of comments containing one item for each column header in the database table.

-2.Activate the Remove delimiters check box to remove delimiters that are contained in text values in the exported data.
+2.Select the Remove delimiters check box to remove delimiters that are contained in text values in the exported data.
 Set the delimiter you want to remove by using the Delimiter drop-down list, the second drop-down list in this tab.
 For example, if this option is activated and you export a table containing the string "Ba'ker", the string will be "Baker" in the exported text.

 4.Select the Remove newlines check box if you want to remove newlines from exported data.

 5.Select from the Substitution for NULL-values drop-down list or type in the string that should appear in the CSV file when there is a NULL value in the data being exported.
 You can also type in a value that is not contained in the drop-down list.